Any person, any age can be on a serious illness journey.

 Palliative Care can help relieve the pain, symptoms and stress of serious illness.

-Palliative Care is specialized medical care for individuals diagnosed with serious illness- at any age, any serious illness, and any stage of health.
-Palliative Care offers patients and their families an extra layer of support.
+Palliative Care is specialized medical care for individuals diagnosed with serious illness-at any age, any serious illness, and any stage of health.
+Palliative Care offers an added layer of support to patients, their families and caregivers.

-Here are helpful webinars, fact sheets and discussion guides to get you started.
+Here are helpful webinars, fact sheets and discussion guides for both consumers & care providers.

 Webinar for Consumers: Patients, families and caregivers can explore palliative care and learn key questions to start a discussion with your care providers.
 Elizabeth J.Collins, MD, Palliative Care Medical Director, Lahey Hospital & Medical Center, provides a framework of the 5 stages of serious illness and how palliative care can be effective at each stage and all through a serious illness.